 ISO 14001 states that an environmental aspect is an 'element of an organization's activities, products or services that can interact with the environment'.

 An organization needs to identify those activities and aspects that have actual and potential environmental impacts.
-An environmental review, or assessment, should be conducted by senior management and staff who are or will be assigned roles in environmentally significant activities.
-The review can involve drawing information from a number of different areas such as legislation and policies, performance audits, monitoring and the assessment and management program.
+An environmental review, or assessment, should be conducted by senior management and staff who are, or will be assigned roles in environmentally significant activities.
+The review can involve drawing information from a number of different areas such as legislation and policies, performance audits, monitoring and the assessment and management programs.

 Once environmental aspects are identified, an organization should then prioritize the high risk activities and provide appropriate controls to mitigate any resulting impact.